 Restaurant News Roundup: August 2017

 August was filled with plenty of newsworthy restaurant industry topics.
 It was hard to narrow it down to just a few but we think you’ll enjoy our choices.
-Below is a recap of restaurant news that hit the wire in August.
+Below is our Restaurant Industry News Roundup, a recap of the news you need that hit the wire this month.

 Companies such as TGI Fridays and Papa John’s continue to implement new technology, enlisting Facebook and Amazon to help them get ahead in the never-ending race to meet consumers where they are.
 Papa John’s began accepting orders on Facebook in June and it was an instant hit.
 TGI Fridays has turned to partnerships with both Facebook and Amazon to drive online orders.
 “It’s about creating that dialogue and relationship with the younger customer,” said TGI Fridays Chief Marketing Office Stephanie Perdue.
 Read the full story here.